Quantification of language

 Based on my research on human models of semantic, I and Mattias Tyrberg started Saplo – a company that imitates humans judgment of texts.
 The company now has six full time workeras and have solved product to Sydsvenskan and EPiSERVER.
 Product includes tagging, matching, sentiment analysis, topics, etc. Saplo were voted the one of the best 20 startup IT companies in Europe and have received VINNOVA grants.
 For more information see www.saplo.com.
 The webpage Trending.name shows which person are the most positively or negatively described this day.

-Oscar Kjell (2012-present).
+Oscar Kjell (2018).
 Replacing numerical scales with statistical semantics applied to Harmony and happiness

 Katarin Lundberg (2014-present).
 Measuring anxiety and deppresion with statistical semantics.

-Kristina Karlsson (2012-present).
+Kristina Karlsson (2018).
 Autobiograpical Multimodal memories analysed by statistical semantics.

 Marie Gustavsson (2015).
 Evolution and Evolution of Social Groups